I Get It, Sometimes The Way Your Spouse Goes About Getting Tasks Done Can Get Under Your Skin!

 Do you see the big picture here?

-1. Start with gratitude: Acknowledge the positive outcomes of your spouse’s contributions in the past.
+- Start with gratitude.
+Acknowledge the positive outcomes of your spouse’s contributions in the past.
 Recognize the fact that though they may approach things differently, ultimately you both end at the same finish line.

-2. Get crystal clear on your shared goals: This isn’t a competition of wit, style, or skill.
+- Get crystal clear on your shared goals.
+This isn’t a competition of wit, style, or skill.
 It’s an alliance, and you are partnering to gain the support you both need to reach a common goal.
 Don’t forget that.

-3. Stay in your lane: Many entrepreneurial couples have discovered that it’s easier to distribute responsibilities to each other and trust that it will get done without concerning themselves with the how.
-If you were involved in your spouse’s project, you’d probably want to intervene and do it your way.
-That can cause a lot of frustration between you.
-Recognize that there is more than one way to skin a cat and give your spouse the freedom to express themselves.
+- Stay in your lane.
+Many entrepreneurial couples have discovered that it’s easier to distribute responsibilities to each other and trust that it will get done without concerning themselves with the how.
+Recognize that there is more than one way to get something done and give your spouse the freedom to express themselves.

-4. Zone in on the projects you own: Entrepreneurial couples usually have a never-ending list of tasks to complete.
-So put your blinders on and focus on your tasks only.
-I promise, once you get busy crushing your tasks list, you’ll be less concerned with how something gets done by your spouse.
+- Zone in on the projects you own.
+Entrepreneurial couples usually have a never-ending list of tasks to complete.
+Put your blinders on and focus on your tasks only.
+Once you get busy crushing your own task list, you’ll be far less concerned with how something gets done by your spouse.

-5. Unplug: More than any other business partnership, the entrepreneurial couple must find time to nurture the marital relationship to keep communication and intimacy alive.
-If there is a thriving loving marriage at the core of the business partnership, you’ll quickly recognize the value of the fantastic person with which you share life and business.
+- Unplug.
+More than any other business partnership, the entrepreneurial couple must find time to nurture the marital relationship to keep communication and intimacy alive.
+If there is a thriving, loving marriage at the core of the business partnership, you’ll quickly recognize the value of the fantastic person with whom you share life and business.